9 Perimenopause Bloating Remedies

 What Bloating Feels Like

-Bloating related to hormonal changes such as during perimenopause or menopause most often is related to a feeling in the stomach.
-Many women complain that hormonal or perimenopause bloating feels as if the stomach is hard, puffy, or filled with air.
+Bloating related to hormonal changes such as during perimenopause or menopause most often is related to a feeling in the stomach or abdominal area.

 Bloating can also feel uncomfortable in other parts of the body, including the face, ankles, and hands.
 Bloating in any area is uncomfortable and can reduce one’s quality of life and self-confidence.